 Of the Arab republics, we identified Tunisia and Egypt as "bully praetorian" and the remainder, other than quasi-democratic Lebanon, as "bunker praetorian" states, this title suggesting the residences of their presidents, whether metaphorically or in reality.

 Having much longer established, stronger states with autonomous administrative structures and extractive capacities that date back to the nineteenth century, Tunisia and Egypt also benefit from relatively homogenous societies.
 State and society are thus relatively more balanced than in the bunker republics, as reflected in the comparative abundance in Egypt and Tunisia of intermediary social, economic and political entities operating between individuals and the state.
 Tunisia and Egypt thus led the Arab republics in opening up their economies in the 1970s, as reflected most crucially in their vital financial sectors, which were partially privatized and which began to increase credit allocation to private sectors.
 By 2007 credit to the private sector as a percentage of GDP in Tunisia and Egypt was 64 per cent and 51 per cent, respectively.
 By contrast, in the bully republics, private sector credit as a percentage of GDP averaged around 10 per cent.
 Thus Tunisian and Egyptian private actors enjoyed some financial autonomy from their respective states, reflecting and reinforcing the more robust civil and political societies found there than in the bunker states.
 Similarly, contact intensive money ratios (CIM), which is the percentage of money supply (M2) held by domestic banks as opposed to individuals (whose unwillingness to deposit their funds in banks implies lack of trust in those financial institutions and presumably also the governments which control them), reflected the relative capacity of states and societies in Tunisia and Egypt.
 CIM ratios in those two countries were in 2007 85 and 87 per cent, respectively, as compared to an average of less than 70 per cent in Libya, Algeria, Yemen, Sudan, Syria and Iraq.
-[5] Having more institutionalized, capable states, which in turn contributed to the development of civil and political societies with autonomous resources and capacities, Tunisia and Egypt are better placed than the bunker republics to convert the political energy of their respective upheavals into forces for positive political change.

 The bunker republics are legacies of more recently created and less institutionalized states, which enjoy little if any autonomy from underlying social forces, including tribes, clans, sects or personal networks.
 Brittle and under threat from the excluded elements of their societies, these states could not afford politically to allow intermediary bodies to emerge, so they engaged in political repression while tightly controlling their economies.
 Society thus remains organized within the primary groups of family, clan, tribe, and sect, so lacks autonomous organizations, whether political or economic.
 It is not surprising, therefore, that when upheavals hit Syria, Libya and Yemen, the states lashed out at their societies, relying upon means of coercion under direct control of ruling families and clans.
 By contrast, the much more highly institutionalized militaries of Tunisia and Egypt facilitated the removal of disgraced presidents in order to preserve their institutions and the state as a whole, rather than destroy everything in attempts to preserve the interests of some sectarian or tribal group, as has been done by armed forces in Syria and Libya.